News in Slow German is a resource that offers material that’s especially good for intermediate level learners.

 Their episodes are ideal for those with an intermediate level of German, who aren’t quite ready for native German materials.
 Beginners would be better off finding a German course and advanced learners may prefer to find some podcasts to help them get more listening practice.

 This review will take a very detailed look at everything that’s included with a subscription to News in Slow German.
-Since there are three separate plans including different features, I’ll also try to make it easier to figure out which plan (if any) you should consider.

 Let’s get into it.

 The audio episodes are the heart of News in Slow German.
 As the name implies, a major part of these are the current events narrated and discussed at a slower speed, making them much more accessible for those studying German.